- Surveys show that teens often have lofty career goals with low potential success rates for breaking into the field.

 While they may dream of being a musician, athlete or fashion designer, research shows that eventually many give up on those aspirations and end up taking jobs that are much less glamorous, according to a study from a C+R Research.

 The study shows that the jobs most teens want don't fit into the current workplace reality.
-For example, just 1 percent of the teens surveyed want an office, support administrative or sales position when they start their careers, despite those jobs making up 25 percent of today's workforce.
+For example, just 1% of the teens surveyed want an office, support administrative or sales position when they start their careers, despite those jobs making up 25% of today's workforce.

-On the flip side, 20 percent of those surveyed want a job in the arts, design, entertainment, sports and media occupations, even though those careers represent just 2 percent of the American workforce.
-[See Related Story: 5 Proven Ways to Land the Job of Your Dreams]
+On the flip side, 20% of those surveyed want a job in the arts, design, entertainment, sports and media occupations, even though those careers represent just 2 percent of the American workforce.
+[See related story: 5 Job Hunt Strategies That Work]

 Doctor, nurse, dentist, pharmacist and veterinarian are other jobs many teens dream of having.
-The study found that 15 percent of teens want jobs as health care practitioners despite it only making up 6 percent of the total workforce.
+The study found that 15% of teens want jobs as health care practitioners despite it only making up 6% of the total workforce.

 The researchers said it's not surprising that so many teens would want a career that allows them to help people and get paid well at the same time.

-"However, the rigor, length, and incredible expense of additional schooling are some of the biggest deterrents to why only 6 percent of people who want to become a healthcare practitioner actually do," the study's authors wrote.
+"However, the rigor, length, and incredible expense of additional schooling are some of the biggest deterrents to why only 6% of people who want to become a healthcare practitioner actually do," the study's authors wrote.

-Just 7 percent of the teens surveyed said they wanted a career in one of the 25 most common jobs in the U.S.:
+Just 7% of the teens surveyed said they wanted a career in one of the 25 most common jobs in the U.S.: